zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     ```
     SQL> <copy>alter session set container = PDB1;</copy>
     Session altered.
     ```

-5. Verify that PDB1 contains the `HR.EMPLOYEES` table.
-The results confirm that there are 107 rows in the table.
+5. Query the `HR.EMPLOYEES` table.
+The results show that the table exists and has 107 rows.

     After cloning PDB1 on CDB2 in a later step, the new PDB should also contain `HR.EMPLOYEES`.